-The iPhone X is another technological masterpiece from Apple.
-If you are switching from an older iPhone to this newer version, you may find there are some differences to figure out.
+The iPhone X was another technological masterpiece from Apple when it debuted, but it changed a lot about how iPhones operate.
+If you’re switching from an older iPhone to this version, you may find there are some differences to figure out.

 Adapting to your iPhone X is easier when you learn some tips and tricks to navigating the system.
 Our tips can help you with everything from figuring out what to do without the home button to discovering where Apple hid the battery indicator.